 - Periodontal treatments

-Coverage for basic services is generally around 70 to 90%, depending on your plan.
-Some insurance providers may require a short waiting period before these benefits kick in, so it’s smart to check your policy if you’re a new member.
+Coverage for basic services is generally 70% to 90%, depending on your plan.
+Some plans have a short waiting period (e.g. 3–6 months) for these services, especially for new members.

 Additional Note: In Oakville and the rest of Ontario, balance billing is allowed.
 That means if your dentist’s fee is higher than what your insurer reimburses, you’ll need to pay the difference.
 Always ask your dental office for a pre-treatment estimate; they can send it to your insurance provider to confirm how much will be covered.